For the most complete and up-to-date information on on-campus housing, please see the Office of Residence Life website.

 - If you arrive earlier than your dorm's move-in date, you can search online and book a hotel near the College.

-- Graduate Students can apply to move in to the Graduate Complex early.
+- Graduate Students can apply to move into the Graduate Complex early.
 Undergraduate international students can only move in to on-campus housing at the start of international orientation, but not earlier.
-For additional summer housing options, see our website.
+For additional summer housing options, short-term housing options.